jorks/MacPkgGen/README.md

 This solution uses Munki PKG to do the heavy lifting in building the package.
 Please refer to [their guide](https://www.munki.org/munki-pkg/) for detailed instructions using Munki PKG.
 After creating a new project, you would typically:

+**Setup the Package**

 1. Update the `build-info` file with your package details
 2. Add Folders and Files to the `payload` directory and set ownership and permissions as desired
-3. Add any required `preinstall` and `postinstall` scripts to the `scripts` directory
+3. Add any required `preinstall` and `postinstall` scripts to the `scripts` directory.

+**Use git to commit and push your changes to GitHub**

+1. `git add .` to add all the changes and new files
-4. `git commit` the changes which will trigger the `pre-commit` git hook script
+2. `git commit` the changes which will trigger the `pre-commit` git hook script
-5. `git push` and head over to GitHub and kick off the workflow in the actions tab.
+3. `git push` and head over to GitHub and kick off the workflow in the actions tab.

 You may also wish to update some of the text or triggers in the `.git/workflow` files.